emmegamma/PyGwy-repo/README.md

 #filetype = 'both'
 ```

-The script can also run as standalone in Python, the required libraries are loaded in the first lines of the file (make sure Gwyddion's install folder corresponds in your system)
+The script can also run as standalone in Python, the required libraries are loaded in the first lines of the file (make sure Gwyddion's install folder is correct for your system)

 ### batch_export_to_image
-A script to batch export .gwy (or .sxm) files in a folder to images, inspired by kugatomodai/gwyddion_convert_many_files (see below in the repo list).
+A script to export .gwy (or .sxm) files in a folder to images, inspired by kugatomodai/gwyddion_convert_many_files (see below in the repo list).

-The filetype/extension of the images is `.jpg` by default but can be changed in variable `imagefile`, line 76.
+The filetype/extension of the images is `.jpg` by default (customize variable `imagefile`, line 76).

 It can filter filenames (similar to the script above), and has options to overwrite/not overwrite and for dry run (ultrasafe).

 ### export_profiles
-My very first script: to **export all the profiles** (Graphs) in open files **to ASCII .txt files**.
-Intended for import in another program (IgorPro or similar).
+My very first script: to export all the profiles (Graphs) in open files to ASCII .txt files.
+Intended for export to some other program (IgorPro or similar).

 It works with open files only, either recursively (all open files) or the active one.
 The profiles are exported as OriginaleFilename_prof_xx.txt

-# Scripts available on GitHub
+# Scripts repository
-I've collected some links here for ease of use, with no intention to steal anyone's credits.
-It's mostly the result of a 'pygwy' search in GitHub, filtering out unfinished/unclear projects.
+Here are some scripts contributed by other authors and some that I've collected for ease of use, with no intention to steal anyone's credits (it's mostly the result of a 'pygwy' search in GitHub after discarding obsolete projects).
 If you want your script added to (or removed from) this list, feel free to contact me.

-Note that they are **untested** unless otherwise stated
+Note: they are **untested** unless otherwise stated

+### Contributed
 - [MohamedAzizAllani/AutoProcess_plugin-Gwyddion](https://github.com/MohamedAzizAllani/AutoProcess_plugin-Gwyddion): a full, great plugin equipped with GUI to apply several operations (color gradient and range, crop, renaming, or even custom macros) to a series of files or channels to be selected.
-Tested and working on Gwyddion 2.69
+<br> Tested and working on Gwyddion 2.69
+- [rohanplatts/Python-in-Gwyddion](https://github.com/rohanplatts/Python-in-Gwyddion): not really PyGwy, but a very useful tool: a Gwyddion module that executes any python script in any python environment of your choice (e.g. installed with conda/anaconda: so also python 3), in Gwyddion.
+The script is executed on the open image, and reads the output back in Gwyddion.
+It's compiled for Windows 64bit only, but that means having some python available also in 64bit installations
+- [rohanplatts/nanonis-file-conversion](https://github.com/rohanplatts/nanonis-file-conversion): also not really, but possibly useful: scripts to convert Nanonis .dat files (human-readable) to both .sxm (Gwyddion-readable) and .jpg

+### Other scripts in GitHub
 - [harripj/pygwy](https://github.com/harripj/pygwy): a series of scripts, seemingly to batch-apply 'basic' Gwyddion operations (Median level, Gaussian filter, etc.)
 - [Madhavanlabcode/Gwyddion-Scripts](https://github.com/Madhavanlabcode/Gwyddion-Scripts): three-fold symmetrization of an image (intended for FFT)
 - [onakanob/PyGwyBatch](https://github.com/onakanob/PyGwyBatch): a batch handler to apply a single PyGwy/Python function to multiple files